Arrest warrant issued for suspect charged with killing trucker at I-80 rest stop

 About an hour before the vehicles arrived at the Delle gas station, both the victim's truck and the Mercedes believed to belong to the suspect were seen on Port of Entry cameras near the Utah-Nevada state line in Wendover.
 Hours before that, security camera footage showed the two vehicles pull into gas stations in Wells and Winnemucca.
 All three times, the Mercedes appeared to be within a minute behind Singh's truck.

 License plate readers identified the Mercedes as being registered to Dhillon.
-Investigators eventually obtained photos of Dhillon and said his appearance matched the hooded figure seen inside the Winnemucca gas station.
+Investigators eventually obtained photos of the person driving the Mercedes.
+Officials said their appearance matched the hooded figure seen inside the Winnemucca gas station, as well as identification photos of Dhillon.

 A warrant was issued for Dhillon's arrest.
-It's not yet known whether he's been taken into custody.
+It's not yet known whether Dhillon has been taken into custody.